weaveworks/weave-gitops-enterprise/docs/acceptance_testing.md

 	`export ENTERPRISE_CHART_VERSION=0.0.17-53-gb6aa363`

 	If you make any changes to UI or backend, you need to rebuild the cluster.
 The easiest and fastest way is to push to origin (your remote branch).
 It will build the image corresponding to your local branch commit hash and push it to *S3*.
-	You can also manually build and push the release to *S3*.
+	You can also manually build and push the build to *S3*.

 ## Troubleshooting

 Please refer to the Cluster API troubleshooting guide for issues related to `capd`.
 You may encounter following issues:
-- Failed clusterctl init - ‘failed to get cert-manager object'
+- Failed clusterctl init - ‘failed to get cert-manager object' (Resolved in latest docker version)

 	`https://cluster-api.sigs.k8s.io/user/troubleshooting.html#failed-clusterctl-init---failed-to-get-cert-manager-object`
-- Cluster API with Docker Desktop - “too many open files”
+- Cluster API with Docker Desktop - “too many open files”  (Resolved in latest docker version)

 	`https://cluster-api.sigs.k8s.io/user/troubleshooting.html#cluster-api-with-docker-desktop---too-many-open-files`